-Douglas Anderson, MD, is the interim chair of the department of neurological surgery, director of the spina bifida clinic and co-director of the Center for Skull Base Surgery at Loyola University Medical Center.
+Douglas Anderson, MD, is the chair of the department of neurological surgery, director of the spina bifida clinic and co-director of the Center for Skull Base Surgery at Loyola University Medical Center.
 He also is a professor at Loyola University Chicago Stritch School of Medicine.

 Clinical Leadership Council - Loyola University Medical Center

 The Clinical Leadership Council (CLC) of Loyola University Medical Center provides physician leadership, offering insight and management expertise to promote exceptional patient care and superior health education while advancing the field of medicine through scholarly pursuits.

 Dr. Anderson completed his residency in neurological surgery at Loyola University Medical Center.
 He has research and specialty interests in brain tumors, arteriovenous malformations, aneurysms, trigeminal neuralgia and deep brain stimulation for a variety of neurological conditions, including severe spastic dystonia, Parkinson's Disease and intractable obsessive compulsive disorder.